 Tooth extractions are an unfortunate yet necessary part of life for millions of Americans.
 We here at Elite Dental of Natick may recommend an extraction for several reasons.
 While it may sound counter intuitive, a tooth removal can ultimately improve your oral health and help you achieve a more beautiful smile!

 When Do We Recommend Tooth Extractions?

-Before an extraction is necessary, we will always try to save a tooth with other restorative procedures, like fillings or crowns.
+Before an extraction is necessary, we will always try to save a tooth with other restorative procedures, like fillings, crowns, or a root canal.
 When this is not possible, an extraction may be the best course of action for a severely damaged or decayed tooth.
 Other reasons we may recommend an extraction include:

 ||Extra Teeth: Some people are born with extra teeth that cause problems with their bite, also known as malocclusions.

 ||Orthodontic Treatment: People that have large teeth or a tiny ridge may need an extraction.
 Creating more room in the jaw makes it easier to move the remaining teeth to their proper positions.